Editorial Standards

 - Tax type and periods, enter the exact form number and period years on your letter.

-- Check CDP or Equivalent Hearing, choose CDP if you are within the 30‑day window, if late, check Equivalent Hearing and still send it within one year.
+- Check CDP or Equivalent Hearing, choose CDP if you are within the 30‑day window, if late, check Equivalent Hearing and send it within one year of the CDP levy notice (or within one year plus five business days from the NFTL filing date for lien notices).

-- Explain your issues in Sections 8 and 9, for example inability to pay, request for installment agreement, lien withdrawal, innocent spouse if eligible, or, when permitted, questions about the underlying liability.
+- Explain your issues in Sections 8 and 9, for example inability to pay, request for installment agreement, lien withdrawal, innocent spouse if eligible (checking the Section 8 box is not enough on its own, you must also complete and attach Form 8857, Request for Innocent Spouse Relief, for the request to be considered), or, when permitted, questions about the underlying liability.
 Support that with documents.

 - Attach financials if you want alternatives, Form 433‑A or Form 433‑B, with the documents those forms require.